 She then gathered a group of friends, acquaintances and supporters and started preparing for the first SlutWalk Hong Kong march, which was held in December 2011.

 Since then, SlutWalk Hong Kong has taken place annually – with a break in 2015 – in order to keep the discussion going and continue raising awareness through social media, media outlets and word of mouth.
 This has only been possible thanks to the support of organisers, volunteers, speakers, student journalists, marchers and others in Hong Kong who believe in the message of SlutWalk.

 We’re proud that our founder, Angie Ng PhD, was named one of the BBC’s 100 inspirational and innovative women for 2017.
-Born in Toronto, Canada, she is a permanent resident of Hong Kong and splits her time between Hong Kong, Toronto and Europe.
+Born in Toronto, Canada, she is a permanent resident of Hong Kong and splits her time between Hong Kong and various places.
 Outside of Hong Kong, she travels, writes and speaks at events – she has volunteered for SlutWalk Toronto, organised SlutWalk Passau and attended SlutWalk Geneva in the past.
 She also continues to volunteer with various organisations, as she has done since her time as an undergraduate student at the University of Toronto.